Confessions of a Professional Hacker: How Russian Hackers Compromised the 2016 U.S. Presidential Ele

 Hack of the Clinton Campaign Chairman, John Podesta

-In March 2016, Aleksey Lukashev, a senior Lieutenant in the Russian military, sent spearfishing emails (emails sent to specific individuals trying to garner their trust and initiate an action) to the John Podesta, the Chairman of the Hillary Clinton Presidential Campaign.
+In March 2016, Aleksey Lukashev, a senior Lieutenant in the Russian military and a member of GRU Unit 26165, sent spearfishing emails (emails sent to specific individuals trying to garner their trust and initiate an action) to John Podesta, the Chairman of the Hillary Clinton Presidential Campaign.
 Lukashev sent similar emails to other members of the Clinton Campaign with the hopes that someone would be enticed to click on an embedded website link that appeared to come from Google security.
 The link was shortened and obscured by a URL shortener such as bit.ly, Goo.gl or TinyURL (it is likely they used Goo.gl as it might easily be mistaken as coming from Google).

 When they clicked on the link, rather than leading Podesta and the others to a Google security site as they expected, it actually lead to a website and server that appeared to be a Google security website.
 The web site then instructed Podesta to change his password (it is easy to clone any website using httrack) and he complied.
 In this way, the Russian hackers took control of Podesta's email account and proceed to download over 50,000 emails.
 These emails were then eventually sent to Julian Assange and WikiLeaks.

 This same technique was used to gain access to the email accounts of numerous other Clinton campaign associates.